OrchardCMS/OrchardCore/README.md

 ## Status

-### 1.8.1
+### v1.8.1

-The software is finished -- and by finished, we mean there are no show-stopping, little-children-killing bugs in it.
-That we know of.
-There are probably numerous lower-priority bugs triaged into the next point release or service pack, as well.

-Here is a more detailed [roadmap](https://github.com/OrchardCMS/OrchardCore/wiki/Roadmap).
+The software is production-ready, capable of serving large mission-critical applications as well, and we're not aware of any fundamental bugs or missing features we deem crucial.
+Orchard Core continues to evolve, with each version bringing new improvements, and keeping up with the cutting-edge of .NET.

+Check out [the Reference of Built-in Modules](https://docs.orchardcore.net/en/latest/docs/reference/) to see what kind of features Orchard Core provides built-in.

+See the [issue milestones](https://github.com/OrchardCMS/OrchardCore/milestones) for information on what we have planned for the next releases and what are the priorities.

 ## Getting Started and Documentation

-The documentation can be accessed here: <https://docs.orchardcore.net/>.
+The documentation can be accessed under <https://docs.orchardcore.net/>.
 See [the getting started docs](https://docs.orchardcore.net/en/latest/docs/getting-started/) on how to start using Orchard Core.

 You can also run Orchard Core from Docker: